Humanoid: In science fiction

 With regard to extraterrestrials in fiction, the term humanoid is most commonly used to refer to alien beings with a body plan that is generally like that of a human, including upright stance and bipedalism, as well as intelligence.

 In much of science fiction, humanoid aliens are abundant.
 One explanation is that authors use the only example of intelligent life that they know, humans.
 In live-action television and films, using humanoid aliens makes it easier to cast human actors to portray alien characters.
 A study by the zoologist Sam Levin suggests that aliens might indeed resemble humans, given that they are presumably subject to natural selection.
 Levin argues that this can be expected to produce a hierarchy of cooperating systems that make up any organism.
 Luis Villazon points out that animals that move necessarily have a front and a back; as with animals on Earth, sense organs tend to gather at the front as they encounter stimuli there, forming a head.
 Legs reduce friction, and with legs, bilateral symmetry makes coordination easier.
 Sentient organisms will, Villazon argues, likely use tools, in which case they need hands and at least two other limbs to stand on.
 In short, a generally humanoid shape is likely, though octopus- or starfish-like bodies are also possible.
 An opposing view is given by Mike Wall, who argues that intelligent extraterrestrials able to contact Humans would most likely have reached a phase allowing them to develop themselves into machines.

 Several in-universe explanations have been offered for the abundance of humanoids.
 One of the more common is that the humanoids in the story have evolved on an Earth-like planet or natural satellite, totally independently from Humans on Earth.
 However, some works have offered alternative explanations:

-In Star Trek, the explanation is given that a primordial humanoid civilization, the Ancient humanoids, seeded the Milky Way Galaxy with genetically-engineered cells to guide the evolution of life on a multitude of worlds toward a humanoid form.
+In Star Trek, the explanation is given that a primordial humanoid civilization, the Ancient humanoids, seeded the Milky Way Galaxy with genetically engineered cells to guide the evolution of life on a multitude of worlds toward a humanoid form.
 In the television series Stargate SG-1, the Jaffa are explained as being a hundred-thousand year offshoot of humanity bred by the Goa'uld to suit their purposes, hence their almost-human appearance and physiology, while many other "alien" characters are actually the descendants of human-slaves who were removed from Earth by the Goa'uld.
 Any humans isolated on multiple planets after 100k+ years of adaptations would most certainly seem "alien" to Earthlings.
 Similarly, in its spin-off show Stargate Atlantis, the explanation offered for the humanoid appearance of the Wraith is that the Wraith evolved from a parasite which incorporated human DNA into its own genome after feeding on humans, giving the Wraith their present form.

 In ufology

-In the field of ufology, humanoid refers to any of the claimed extraterrestrials which abduct human victims, such as the Greys, the Reptilians, Nordics, and Martians.
+In the field of ufology, humanoid refers to many of the claimed extraterrestrials (including those which abduct human victims), such as the Greys, the Reptilians, Nordics, and Martians.